 Thinking of becoming a flight attendant?
+Curious what the flight attendant benefits are?
 I previously worked as a flight attendant and it was one of the best jobs I ever had.

 Benefits of Being a Flight Attendant